Pashah/trainings/README.md

 22.8
 9h Started authentication and looking at passport, stylings to pages and forms, working header.
 Added new pages: categories, moves also linked there to trainings and made viewing existing possible.
 Testing different kinds of layouts with forms and bootstrap.

+0,5h Refactored frontend and backend to comply better with javascript best practices

+1h Started looking into Digital Ocean and deployment there